News, Media and Resources

 Cleanaway co-owns (with ResourceCo), and operates, the only Process Engineered Fuel manufacturing plant in NSW.
 The Wetherill Park facility converts up to 250,000 tonnes each year of commercial and industrial waste into a fuel for that is used as a substitute for coal and gas in cement kilns.

 The Centre is proposed on a site that is 8 hectares.
-This will provide enough room to build the Centre, administration buildings and visitor centre.
+This will provide enough room to build the Centre, administration buildings and the Visitor and Education Centre.

-The energy centre is designed to process up to 500,000 tonnes of waste that cannot be recycled each year.
+The Centre is designed to process up to 500,000 tonnes of waste that cannot be recycled each year.
 This would equate to managing about one third of Western Sydney households and business residual waste.

 Section 2 - Waste in Sydney